MacBook Pro 14-inch (2021) vs MacBook Pro 13-inch (2020)

 If you're looking for the most beastly portable workstation available right now then you'll find what you need in either of the M1 Pro or M1 Max powred devices, but be aware that a fully specced out 14-inch MacBook Pro (2021) will cost you around $5,899 / £5,799 / AU$8,849.

 For most users, not only will the M1 MacBook Air 13-inch (2020) be more than enough to meet their needs, but it'll cost significantly less.
-This will be a personal decision but remember not to spend cash unnecessarily just to have the 'best' MacBook on the web.
+This will be a personal decision but remember not to spend cash unnecessarily just to have the 'best' MacBook out there.
 Your wallet won't care about clout after all.